Skip to content

 What the exemption saves you (and what it doesn’t)

-What you still pay for
+What you saveWhat you still pay for

-• Development contributions (if your site triggers them — these can be tens of thousands for new dwelling units)
+The 20-day statutory processing wait (often 6–10 weeks with RFIs)Development contributions if your site triggers them (can be tens of thousands for a new dwelling unit)

-• LBP design and build fees (no change — you still need a designer and a builder)
+Build-stops waiting for council inspectionsLBP design and build fees (unchanged — you still need a designer and builder)

-• Connections to Watercare for water and wastewater (if not already serviced)
+The CCC application and processing at the endWatercare connections for water and wastewater (if not already serviced)

 Resource consent: separate exemption, separate rules

-• Zoning: Permitted in residential and rural zones; not exempt in future urban zones
+• Zoning: permitted in residential and rural zones; not exempt in future urban zones

-• Rural setbacks: 10m from front boundary, 5m from side and rear boundaries (larger than the Building Act’s 2m)
+• Rural setbacks: 10m from the front boundary, 5m from side and rear boundaries (larger than the Building Act’s 2m)

-• One per site: Only one minor residential unit per parent dwelling can use the exemption
+• One per site: only one minor residential unit per parent dwelling can use the exemption

 Risks & limitations you shouldn’t ignore